Robotechnology1/Wit-Help/README.md

 leaderboard - Gives you the top richest people in the server.
 Who are probably still poor.

+cleardata - Clears all your data in the server you are in.
+You must run this command in all servers to completely wipe all your data from the database.

 **Misc**

 quote - Gives you stock price and the change in percent and price.